-Understanding the role of Mitochondria in Aging and Disease.
+Understanding the role of mitochondria in aging and disease

-We are also interested in identifying the majority of genes in the human genome that control mitochondrial function and mediate nuclear-mitochondrial communication.
-This will provide new insights into fundamental aspects of mitochondrial biology and how mitochondrial defects may be prevented or corrected.
-We also are interested in finding novel secreted factors that increase mitochondrial function and are candidates for signaling factors that have been recently been implicated in the systemic control of aging in simple organisms.
+We are also interested in identifying new genes and signaling cascades in the human genome that control mitochondrial function.
+We are developing novel genome mining algorithms, using advanced sequencing and proteomics tools, and high-throughput screening methods to map the most complete network of mitochondrial regulators.
+This work will provide new insights into fundamental aspects of mitochondrial biology and how mitochondrial defects may be prevented or corrected.
+We are also interested in finding novel secreted factors that increase mitochondrial function and are candidates for signaling factors that have recently been implicated in the systemic control of aging in simple organisms.